Custom Elements vs. Editor React Components

 Editor React Components are an AI-first feature available exclusively to developers building apps for Wix Harmony, Wix's new AI-powered site editor.
 Harmony is built on a technical architecture that's different from previous editors, and Editor React Components are designed to take full advantage of it.

-Editor React Components use the React framework to build site widgets that give third-party developers the same panels, controls, and capabilities available to internal Wix developers.
+Editor React Components use the React framework to build components that give third-party developers the same panels, controls, and capabilities available to internal Wix developers.
 Settings panels and controls are automatically generated from the component manifest, meaning full parity with native Wix components, easier theme connections, and the ability to create highly customized experiences with standard React and CSS patterns.

-See Also
+See also

 Did this help?